benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/routing.md

 4. **Avoid Over-Nesting**: While nesting is powerful, avoid creating unnecessarily deep structures.
 This can lead to cumbersome URLs that are hard to navigate and remember.

+5. **Reserved Routes**: The `/api` and `/_` routes are reserved for PocketBase and will be immediately forwarded to PocketBase by PocketPages.
+It is recommended to use an alternative prefix like `xapi` for your custom API endpoints.

 ## Organizing API Routes and Layouts

 When building applications that serve both full pages and API endpoints (especially with HTMX), it's important to properly organize your routes to prevent unwanted layout inheritance.